 In 2010, WHO recommended using new short-course treatments for visceral leishmaniasis in South Asia based on excellent results in Phase III studies.
-However, more evidence was needed on the safety and effectiveness of using these treatments for a wider population under field conditions.
+However, more evidence was needed on the safety and effectiveness of using these treatments for in wider populations under field conditions.

 DNDi convened a consortium of partners to identify the best combination therapies for South Asia.
-The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient compliance of three new treatment options including single-dose liposomal amphotericin B, paromomycin and miltefosine, and liposomal amphotericin B and miltefosine.
-The results showed that these treatments were safe and effective, with cure rates above 95%.
-They also shortened treatment length, reduced the risk of resistance, allowed reaching patients closer to home, and therefore made it simpler for patients to take the full treatment course.
+The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient adherence of three new treatment options: single-dose liposomal amphotericin B; a paromomycin and miltefosine combination; and a single-dose liposomal amphotericin B and miltefosine combination.
+The results showed that these treatments are safe and effective, with cure rates above 95%.
+They also shorten the length of treatment, reduce the risk of resistance, and allow treatment of patients closer to their homes, making it easier for people to complete the full treatment course.

-The research provided key evidence for policy change by the Bangladeshi, Indian, and Nepali Ministries of Health, which made the following recommendations: single-dose liposomal amphotericin B as a first option treatment for visceral leishmaniasis patients and paromomycin & miltefosine as a second option.
+The research provided key evidence for policy changes by the Bangladeshi, Indian, and Nepali Ministries of Health, which made the following recommendations: single-dose liposomal amphotericin B as the first option for treatment of visceral leishmaniasis, and a combination of paromomycin and miltefosine as the second option.